1

 A sterling silver and gilt washed model of an origami style folding of a paper boat.
 This is a fabulous, exceptionally rare and superb quality piece.
 The gauge of silver used is very thick for how the piece has been made.
 It would have taken exceptional ability to form this in the way it has been shaped using this thickness of metal.
 You can feel the quality in the hand.
 There are also differences in the finishing.
 The inside of the boat, apart form being beautifully gold plated, it is also frosted in its finishing, producing a beautiful contrast to the silver high shine of the boat’s exterior.

-Following the death in 1966 of Giorgio Bulgari the future and the direction of the business was entrusted into the hands of his two sons; Gianni and Paolo.
-IT was not an easy time domestically in Italy.
-The ensuing oil crisis gripping the world took a partially heavy toll on Italy's economy in the 1970s.
+Following the death in 1966 of Giorgio Bulgari the future and direction of the business was entrusted into the hands of his two sons; Gianni and Paolo.
+It was not an easy time domestically in Italy.
+The ensuing oil crisis gripping the world took a particularly heavy toll on Italy's economy in the 1970s.
 So, the decision was made to expand the reach of the business outside of Rome, and Italy.
-In 1972 a new storefront was opened at the Pierre Hotel in New York city, Geneva, Monte Carlo and Paris locations soon followed.
+In 1972 a new storefront was opened at the Pierre Hotel in New York city.
+Geneva, Monte Carlo and Paris locations soon followed.

-Not only did the business change.
-Designs and style of the pieces being made also changed.
-From Sotirio's creation of the brand, which was as much of an antique store as it was producing pieces, the acquisition of fine and rare silver items also made contributed to the DNA of the brand.
-Again, the making of silver piecesto sit alongside his jewellery was very much a secondary function of the brand.
-But, when they decided to produce their own creations, they were always the highest quality and stunning designs.
+Not only did the business change, but also the designs and the items being proceed under the umbrella of the Bulgari name.
+From Sotirio's creation of the brand, which was as much an antique store as it was producing pieces, the acquisition of fine and rare silver items contributed to the DNA of the brand.
+Again, the making of silver pieces to sit alongside his jewellery was very much a secondary function of the brand.
+But, when they decided to produce these creations, they were always the highest quality and stunning interesting designs.
 This piece being no exception.
 Second to that, they were also very rare.
 It is unknown how many of these silver pieces were made.
-But being how few ever come to market it is safe to say that production numbers would have been
+But being how few ever come to market it is safe to say that production numbers would have been very limited.
+Perhaps to around ten, or less.

 The condition of the piece is excellent overall.
 There are slight signs of wear, but it has never been polished, which is important in a piece like this in order to strictly maintain its original thickness, shape and lines.
 There are two ares with hallmarks.
 One with a series of marks including Italian and sterling control marks and its year of production; 1974.
 Then there is also a second set of marks, likely to be the unique item reference number and possible designer or makers initials.